oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 Let's also check you can access the grafana dashboard that's been installed by linkerd

-- In your web browser go to `https://<externalIP>/grafana` Note if you dod not save the username / password details you may be prompted to re-enter tham
+- In your web browser go to `https://<externalIP>/grafana` Note if you did not save the username / password details you may be prompted to re-enter them

 ![](images/linkerd-grafana-initial-topline.png)